dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 ---
 # Cascade Delete

 Cascade delete is commonly used in database terminology to describe a characteristic that allows the deletion of a row to automatically trigger the deletion of related rows.
 EF Core implements several different delete behaviors and allows for the configuration of the delete behaviors of individual relationships.
-EF Core also implements conventions that automatically configure useful default delete behaviors for each relationship based on whether they are [optional or required] (../modeling/relationships.md#required-optional-relationships)
+EF Core also implements conventions that automatically configure useful default delete behaviors for each relationship based on the [requiredness of the relationship] (../modeling/relationships.md).
+TO-DO

 ## Delete behaviors
 Delete behaviors are defined in the *DeleteBehavior* enumerator type and are used to control whether the deletion of a principal/parent entity should have a side effect on dependent/child entities it is related to.